How to Make Brownies

 If desired, stir in your choice of mix-ins like chocolate pieces, chopped nuts, mint chips, etc. When making brownies from scratch, you can switch up the mix-ins every time.

 Grease your baking pan or, if desired, line it with foil for easy removal.
 Spread the batter in the prepared brownie baking pan.

 Bake brownies as directed in the recipe.
 Most brownies bake at 350°F for 25 to 35 minutes.

-If you wish to frost the brownies, wait at least an hour after baking to be sure the brownies have completely cooled.
+If you want frosted brownies, wait at least an hour after baking to be sure the brownies have completely cooled.

+Prepare the frosting for brownies.
+Chocolate lovers may enjoy brownies with chocolate frosting, but we also recommend a simple vanilla frosting, cream cheese frosting, or even rich peanut butter frosting.
 Use an offset metal spatula to frost the brownies while they are still in the pan.
-Cut them into bars and enjoy!
+Cut the finished dessert into bars, serve, and enjoy!